 Chihuly Nights at Biltmore

-During reservation-only Chihuly Nights at Biltmore, the artworks will be dramatically illuminated to showcase their colors and shapes.
+During reservation-only Chihuly Nights at Biltmore, the artworks are dramatically illuminated to showcase their colors and shapes.

-Guests will take in sunset views over the Blue Ridge Mountains; enjoy live music in the gardens; and choose from a selection of wines from an alfresco wine bar.
 Chihuly Nights at Biltmore will be offered on select evenings throughout the exhibition’s run.
 Guests may extend the evening at one of Biltmore’s lodging properties – The Inn on Biltmore Estate or Village Hotel on Biltmore Estate.
 Both properties will offer special Chihuly-inspired stay packages.
-More information may be found at www.biltmore.com/stay.

 The two Chihuly art installations at Antler Hill will be illuminated, but do not require a separate ticket, as they are located in the shopping and dining complex.